Cory Weeds - Fraser MacPherson Jazz Fund, Just Coolin'

 Album art: Just Coolin' by Cory Weeds

 After recording this episode, Cory and I decided to start a new podcast together, Jazz Office Hours.
-It's coming soon.
-It'll be a show for all kinds of participants in jazz to have their questions heard, learn from our mistakes already made, and solve challenges they face.
 Tap that link to learn more.

 - Cory hosts a show called Condition Blue on bside radio (and streamed on Twitch) Wednesdays from noon to 2pm Pacific Time.
 He spins music from his collection